Glue Gun (band): Reunion and recent activities

 In 2005, Oedy reformed Glue Gun and recruited three Jughead's Revenge members Joey Rimicci (guitars), Brian Priess (bass) and Andy Alverez (drums).
-The band demoed ten new songs for a new album, which remains unreleased as of October 2013.
+The band demoed ten new songs for a new album, which remained unreleased as of October 2013.
 In May 2006, the band posted two new songs for the upcoming release, "Plastic Bomb" (a cover of Poison Idea) and "Shadow Government", on Myspace.

 The band also played two concerts in July 2006 at Harpers and the Venice Community Center, which was their first performance in ten years, and one on October 29, 2006, at the CIA in North Hollywood, California.
 The shows brought old fans out of the woodwork and were very successful.
 This also marked the first live performance for the ex Jugheads members since their breakup in 2001.
 After these live shows, Glue Gun parted ways again while the members continued work on their own projects.

 Glue Gun announced another reunion in February 2011, this time with the Scene Is Not for Sale lineup.
 The band has been playing shows periodically since then, mostly in Southern California.